-Explore non-ASEAN multilateral and 'mini-lateral' security mechanisms sure, participants stressed the need for the United States not to frame multilateral security cooperation as part of its "competition with China."
+Explore non-ASEAN multilateral and 'mini-lateral' security mechanisms

+Complementary multilateral mechanisms should be explored to support bilateral security relations.
+Besides ASEAN, U.S. and Indonesian officials should explore other multilateral security mechanisms.
+These could include the Indian Rim Association and the Quad.
+To be sure, participants stressed the need for the United States not to frame multilateral security cooperation as part of its "competition with China."
 Indonesians have repeatedly stated that they have no interest in siding with one over the other.
 A focus on rules-based order will generate Indonesian willingness to cooperate with non-ASEAN multilateral security mechanisms.